New Jersey: Affluence

 New Jersey's per capita gross state product routinely ranks among the highest in the nation.
 In 2020, New Jersey had more millionaires both per capita and per square mile, representing roughly 9.76% of all New Jersey household, than any state in the nation.

 The state is ranked second in the nation by the number of places with per capita incomes exceeding the national average with 76.4%.
 Three of New Jersey's counties are among the 20 highest income U.S. counties in the nation as of 2023.

+As of May 2025, the state's unemployment rate was 4.8%.

 Fiscal policy

 New Jersey has seven tax brackets that determine state income tax rates, which range from 1.4% (for income below $20,000) to 10.75% (for income above $1,000,000).

 The standard sales tax rate as of January 1, 2018, is 6.625%, applicable to all retail sales unless specifically exempt by law.
 This rate, which is comparably lower than that of New York City, often attracts numerous shoppers from New York City, often to suburban Paramus, New Jersey, which has five malls, one of which (the Garden State Plaza) has over 2 e6ft2 of retail space.
 Tax exemptions include most food items for at-home preparation, medications, most clothing, footwear and disposable paper products for use in the home.
 There are 27 Urban Enterprise Zone statewide, including sections of Paterson, Elizabeth, and Jersey City.
 In addition to other benefits to encourage employment within the zone, shoppers can take advantage of a reduced 3.3125% sales tax rate (half the rate charged statewide) at eligible merchants.

 New Jersey has the highest cumulative tax rate of all 50 states with residents paying a total of $68 billion in state and local taxes annually with a per capita burden of $7,816 at a rate of 12.9% of income.
 All real property located in the state is subject to property tax unless specifically exempted by statute.
 New Jersey does not assess an intangible personal property tax or an estate tax, but it does impose an inheritance tax (which is levied only on heirs who are not direct descendants).
 In 2023, Governor Phil Murphy signed into law a new tax-relief program known as StayNJ that will provide for an annual property-tax cut of 50% for those aged 65 and over with incomes below $500,000; the cut will go into effect in January 2026 and be capped at $6,500, but with this cap rising as indexed to the increase in New Jersey's overall property taxes.